fraulyoner/minimalist-analog-clock/README.md

 > bower install --save minimalist-analog-clock
 ```

-Include the provided `clock.css` file in your project to display an analog clock for the following HTML
+Include the provided `clock.css` or `clock.min.css` file in your project to display an analog clock for the following
-structure:
+HTML structure:

 ```html
 <div class="minimalist-clock" data-hour="13" data-minute="37" data-second="0">